Loading...

 Plenty

-Plenty has gotten a lot of attention lately, especially when it raised $226 million, the highest for any vertical farming company so far.
+Plenty has gotten much attention lately, especially when it raised $226 million, the highest for any vertical farming company.

 Plenty logo